marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### FEBRUARY

 Our brand film was released in February, highlighting our vision, our mission and our global scale.
+It even included a tiny Wunderer

 We partnered with Google Munich to host our Mobility Sessions by Wunder on their campus in Bavaria's largest city.